Alfred University: History

 Alfred University was founded in 1836 as a non-sectarian select school by Seventh Day Baptists.
-Bethuel C. Church, a Seventh Day Baptist, was asked to organize a college in Alfred and began teaching, receiving financial assistance from the Seventh Day Baptist Educational Society with resources, in part, from "Female Educational Societies" of local churches.
-Unusual for the time, the school was co-educational, and within its first 20 years enrolled its first African-American and Native American students.
+Bethuel C. Church, a Seventh Day Baptist, organized a college in Alfred village and began teaching, receiving financial assistance from the Seventh Day Baptist Educational Society and with resources, in part, from "Female Educational Societies" of local churches.
+Unusual for the time, not only was the school co-educational but within its first 20 years enrolled its first African-American and Native American students.
 From its founding as a select school, the institution received a charter as Alfred Academy from the New York State Board of Regents in 1842.
 Focused initially on the education of teachers, the institution continued to grow.

-In 1855, a curriculum was created for the Academic Department and the Collegiate with courses divided into three areas: the classic, the scientific and one for women involves most subjects in the other areas.
-There was no theology course in the initial period, however, the desire to organize a theological seminary led the academy, through Jonathan Allen, an early teacher, later second president, to apply for a license for a government-accredited university.
-After facing difficulties for more than two years, he received his charter as Alfred University from the New York State Legislature in March 1857, so that years later the Department of Theology was created.
-Although preceded by the short-lived New York Central College, Alfred University is the oldest surviving co-educational college in New York and New England, and the oldest college in the United States to admit women to all its programs of study, rather than having female-specific programs.
+In 1855, a curriculum was created for the Academic and Collegiate departments with courses divided into three areas: the classic, the scientific, and the program for women that included most subjects in the general curriculum.
+There was no theology course in the initial period; however, the desire to organize a theological seminary led the academy's Jonathan Allen, an early teacher and later second president, to apply for a license for a government accredited university.
+After resolving difficulties for more than two years, Allen received a charter as Alfred University from the New York State Legislature in March 1857.
+Years later the Department of Theology was created.
+Although preceded by the short-lived New York Central College, Alfred University is the oldest surviving co-educational college in New York and New England; and the oldest college in the United States to admit women to all or most of its programs of study rather than offering only female–specific programs for women.

 In 1900, the New York State Legislature approved the formation of "a State School of Clay-Working and Ceramics" at Alfred University, with the intention of establishing a public college "to serve New York State industry and assist in developing New York State raw materials and assist its ceramic industry."
 The college has evolved into the New York State College of Ceramics at Alfred University and contains certain departments of both the School of Engineering and the School of Art and Design.
 The engineering curriculum includes the study of ceramics and glass, while the School of Art and Design provides art practice instruction in ceramics and glass.
 The College of Ceramics remains part of the State University of New York system, while Alfred University also maintains a College of Liberal Arts and Sciences and a College of Business in its private sector.